wiegerw/blocks/README.md

 * Solve puzzles using the Z3 solver.
 * Save puzzles in SMT format.
 * Draw puzzles and solutions in VRML format.
 A WRL viewer is required to view them.
+On Ubuntu, `view3dscene` can be used.

 Below the pieces of the half-cube puzzle are shown.